maxiboom1/nodejs-keystroker/readme.md

 It utilizes the robotjs library for key transmission and node-window-manager for managing application focus.

 Additionally, a web configuration page is provided to map GPIs to specific applications and keystrokes.
+Those settings are cached, and keystroker will "remember" them after reset.

 For serial connection, the serial COM port can be configured.